jammsen/docker-palworld-dedicated-server/README.md

    1. Watch the log, if no errors occur you can close the logs with ctrl+c.
 7. Now have fun and happy gaming!

-## Deploy with Helm

-A Helm chart to deploy this container can be found at [palworld-helm](https://github.com/caleb-devops/palworld-helm).

 ## Environment variables

 See [this file](README_ENV.md) for the documentation